-I’ve had clients in the months since these laws changed who had no idea that posting burnout footage on Instagram was now a separate criminal offence.
+We’ve represented clients since these laws changed who had no idea that posting burnout footage on Instagram was now a separate criminal offence.
 Queensland’s dangerous driving laws changed significantly in August 2024, and most people haven’t caught up.
-The Queensland Community Safety Act 2024 introduced major amendments to section 328A of the… Continue reading Queensland’s Dangerous Driving: What the Latest Amendments Mean
+The Queensland Community Safety Act 2024 introduced major amendments to section 328A of the Criminal Code 1899… Continue reading Queensland’s Dangerous Driving: What the Latest Amendments Mean

 Category: Criminal Law